regananalytics/turret-soft/README.md

     main()
 ```
 Which is a convoluted but standard way of saying "if I've been executed directly, just run `main()`.

+Note: The Python -> Python File debug mode is great too, but doesn't work if you use relative imports.
+Relative imports are fantastic, though, so its worth the extra trouble to use Python Module instead.

 To run the script more like a standard application, check out the setuptools installation instructions below: